 Practice Behavior 1 2 3 4 5 1.1 Understands and identifies professional strengths, limitations, and challenges related to practice in behavioral health 1.2.
 Demonstrates ethical practice in behavioral health by collaborating with colleagues within specialist's agency and other local healthcare agencies to continuously assess and improve service design.
-1.3 Demonstrates ethical practice in behavioral health by communicating with healthcare consumers and family members using secure online, mobile, and "smart" technology and devices & safeguards healthcare consumer privacy and confidentiality with respect to communication, documentation Comments regarding ratings:
+1.3 Demonstrates ethical practice in behavioral health by communicating with healthcare consumers and family members using secure online, mobile, and "smart" technology and devices & safeguards healthcare consumer privacy and confidentiality with respect to communication, documentation

-- 1 = Unacceptable: The student has not yet achieved competency despite opportunities in this area. - 2 = Minimal Achievement: The student is beginning to recognize how this is applied, but has to consciously work at this area and rarely demonstrates awareness. - 3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice. - 4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
-Practice skills are above average and is applied consistently. - 5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.
+3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice.

+4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
+Practice skills are above average and is applied consistently.

-Competency 2: Engage Diversity and Difference in Practice
+5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.

 Social workers understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity.
 The dimensions of diversity are understood as the intersectionality of multiple factors including but not limited to age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, political ideology, race, religion/spirituality, sex, sexual orientation, and tribal sovereign status.
-Social workers understand that, as a consequence of diff- oppression, poverty, marginalization, and alienation as well as privilege, understand the forms and mechanisms of oppression and discrimination a structures and values, including social, economic, political, and cultural e or create privilege and power. power, ar and recogn nd acclain nize the ex n.
-Social stent to wi workers a hich a culi lso ture's Instructions: For each category, mark the number which best reflects the e student' s level of achievem ent.
-Practice Behavior 1 2 3 4 5 2.1 Identifies and addresses disparities in Behavioral Healthcare access and quality for diverse individuals and populations served 2.2 Adapt services, including evidence-based inter-professional team approaches, to the language, cultural norms, and individual preferences of healthcare consumers and family members 2.3 Develops collaborative relationships with providers of services tailored to the needs of culturally diverse Behavioral Healthcare consumers and family members 2.4 Examines the experiences of culturally diverse Behavioral Healthcare consumers and family members with respect to quality of care and adjusts the delivery of care as needed 2.5 Educates colleagues about the characteristics, Behavioral Healthcare needs, health behaviors, and views toward illness and treatment of diverse populations served in the treatment setting Comments regarding ratings:
+Social workers understand that, as a consequence of difference, a person's life experiences may include oppression, poverty, marginalization, and alienation as well as privilege, power, and acclaim.
+Social workers also understand the forms and mechanisms of oppression and discrimination and recognize the extent to which a culture's structures and values, including social, economic, political, and cultural exclusions, may oppress, marginalize, alienate, or create privilege and power.

+Practice Behavior 1 2 3 4 5 2.1 Identifies and addresses disparities in Behavioral Healthcare access and quality for diverse individuals and populations served 2.2 Adapt services, including evidence-based inter-professional team approaches, to the language, cultural norms, and individual preferences of healthcare consumers and family members 2.3 Develops collaborative relationships with providers of services tailored to the needs of culturally diverse Behavioral Healthcare consumers and family members 2.4 Examines the experiences of culturally diverse Behavioral Healthcare consumers and family members with respect to quality of care and adjusts the delivery of care as needed 2.5 Educates colleagues about the characteristics, Behavioral Healthcare needs, health behaviors, and views toward illness and treatment of diverse populations served in the treatment setting
-١ Comments regarding ratings.

-١

-١

-١

-ı
+Instructions: For each category, mark the number which best reflects the student's level of achievement.

-- 1 = Unacceptable: The student has not yet achieved competency despite opportunities in this area. - 2 = Minimal Achievement: The student is beginning to recognize how this is applied, but has to consciously work at this area and rarely demonstrates awareness. - 3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice. - 4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
-Practice skills are above average and is applied consistently. - 5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.
+3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice.

+4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
+Practice skills are above average and is applied consistently.

+5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.